How to cook haggis from the butchers

 Haggis is traditionally served with neeps (mashed turnips) and tatties (mashed potatoes).
 These accompaniments complement the flavors of the haggis and add a delightful texture to the dish.
 Consider adding a drizzle of whisky sauce or gravy for extra flavor.

-See also How to fix bubbles in wallpaper
+See also How to cook an omelette in an air fryer

 By following these cooking tips and techniques, you can create a tasty and authentic haggis dish that will impress your family and friends with its traditional Scottish flavors.